-Isabel Roche joined the Bennington faculty in 2002 and was appointed Dean of the College in 2011 and Provost and Dean in 2015.
+Isabel Roche joined the Bennington faculty in 2002 and was appointed Interim President in 2019.

 A scholar of French literature, Roche focuses her research on the 19th-century French novel and French Romanticism.
 She is the author of Character and Meaning in the Novels of Victor Hugo (Purdue University Press, 2006) and has published articles in The French Review, French Forum, and Contemporary Literary Criticism Yearbook.
 She also wrote the introduction and notes to the Barnes & Noble English-language publications of Victor Hugo’s Notre-Dame de Paris (2004) and Gaston Leroux’s The Phantom of the Opera (2006).